Online Combinatorial Optimization with Graphical Dependencies: Preliminaries on Markov Random Fields

 \begin{definition}[\textbf{$(\frac12,p)$-sample MRF model}] There is an \emph{unknown} adversarial value set $V = \{ v_1, v_2, \dots, v_n \}$.
 A random sample $S = (s_1, s_2, \dots, s_k) \subseteq V$ is revealed to the algorithm upfront such that the random vector $(\ind{v_i \in S})_{i \in [n]}$ has a $\Delta$-MRF distribution {over $\{0,1\}^n$}.
 Additionally, we assume that this \emph{unknown} MRF distribution satisfies the following for each $v_i \in V$: \begin{itemize} \item $\Pr[v_i \in S] \geq 1/2$, \item $\Pr[v_i \in S \mid v_{-i}] \geq p$ for any conditioning of other values $v_{-i}:=V\setminus \{i\}$. \end{itemize} The remaining values $R := V \setminus S$ form the demand set $D = R$ and arrive sequentially in an adversarial order. \end{definition}

-We prove Theorem~\ref{thm:full_reduction_minimization} by sequentially reducing from the initial single-sample MRF prophet problem to the Game of Googol MRF, to the $(\frac{1}{2},p)$-sample, and finally to the $p$-sample independent model, and showing how we can preserve the approximation ratios.
-The sequence of reductions is shown in Figure~\ref{fig:tikz_reductions_min}, and the main lemmas are shown in Sections~\ref{subsec:MRF_to_googol}, \ref{subsec:googol_to_half_p}, and \ref{subsec:half_p_to_p}.
+We prove Theorem~\ref{thm:full_reduction_minimization} by sequentially reducing from the initial single-sample MRF prophet problem to the Game of Googol MRF, to the $(\frac{1}{2},p)$-sample, and finally to the $p$-sample independent model.
+Figure~\ref{fig:tikz_reductions_min} shows this reduction, and the main lemmas are given in Sections~\ref{subsec:MRF_to_googol}, \ref{subsec:googol_to_half_p}, and \ref{subsec:half_p_to_p}.

 \begin{proof}[Proof of Theorem~\ref{thm:full_reduction_minimization}] Starting with an instance of (single-sample) $\Delta$-MRF prophet, we sequentially convert it first through \Cref{lem:prophet-to-googol} to an instance of a $2\Delta$-MRF Game of Googol, then through \Cref{lem:half_p_to_game_of_googol} to an instance of $(\frac{1}{2},p)$-sample MRF with $p=\frac{1}{2}e^{-8\Delta}$, and finally using \Cref{lem:p-sample_to_half_p_mrf} to a $p$-sample independent instance, with $p=\frac{1}{2}e^{-8\Delta}$.
 Therefore, an $\alpha(p)$-approximation for the $p$-sample model implies a $2\alpha\lp(\frac{1}{2}e^{-8\Delta}\rp)$-approximation for the initial MRF minimization model. \end{proof}